machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 If you want to connect to your BBB over **Ethernet** make sure you connect it to a DHCP server **before booting**.

-**Note:** If the image is not booting you may need to flash a new bootloader using the console eMMC-flasher images. (usually happens with older RevB boards)
+**NOTE:** If the image is not booting you may need to flash a new bootloader using the console eMMC-flasher images. (usually happens with older RevB boards)

 ### step 4: connect to the BBB using SSH
 Use you favorite terminal application to connect to the BBB:

         ssh root@beaglebone.local

-**Note:** On **Windows or Mac** you may need to enter the IP address of the BBB instead of the hostname `beaglebone.local`.
+**NOTE:** On **Windows or Mac** you may need to enter the IP address of the BBB instead of the hostname `beaglebone.local`.
 If you are connected over USB this is `192.168.7.2`

 ### step 5: add a new user
 To make Machinekit work properly we need a new user: